U.S. News Rankings

 |SAT/ACT scores must be received by||July 31|

-The student-faculty ratio at Livingstone College is 17:1, and the school has 54.0 percent of its classes with fewer than 20 students.
-The most popular majors at Livingstone College include: Criminal Justice/Safety Studies; Business Administration and Management, General; Social Work; Psychology, General; and Sociology.
-The average freshman retention rate, an indicator of student satisfaction, is 52.2 percent.
+The student-faculty ratio at Livingstone College is 15:1, and the school has 53.9 percent of its classes with fewer than 20 students.
+The most popular majors at Livingstone College include: Criminal Justice/Safety Studies; Business Administration and Management, General; Social Work; Psychology, General; and Biology/Biological Sciences, General.
+The average freshman retention rate, an indicator of student satisfaction, is 51.5 percent.

-Livingstone College has a total undergraduate enrollment of 1,140, with a gender distribution of 53.0 percent male students and 47.0 percent female students.
+Livingstone College has a total undergraduate enrollment of 1,111, with a gender distribution of 55.4 percent male students and 44.6 percent female students.
+At this school, 80 percent of the students live in college-owned, -operated, or -affiliated housing and 20 percent of students live off campus.
 Livingstone College is part of the NCAA II athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA II|

 Livingstone College offers a number of student services including nonremedial tutoring, placement service, health service, and health insurance.
 Livingstone College also offers campus safety and security services like 24-hour foot and vehicle patrols, 24-hour emergency telephones, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Livingstone College, 50 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Livingstone College.

 Paying for School